quackerd/d2ray/README.md

 You can customize the template file `client_conf.in` to generate custom client conf files.

+### Updating
+Just `git pull` and merge. `config.yml` might conflict and require manual inspection as new features are added.
+There should be no other conflicts if you didn't change any template (`.in`) files.
+An update script is planned.

 ### Troubleshooting
 - Make sure your subdomain.domain.tld points to the server.
 - Use `docker logs v2ray_nginx` to check for nginx init errors.
 Detailed nginx logs and be found in `nginx/logs/nginx`